 1. Treatment Step One: Removable Physiologic Orthotic

 We weren’t sure if we could get Bex’s discs back in their proper position, since it had been many years.
-So, to get her pain-free and functioning, we started her treatment with a removable physiologic orthotic that she wore for approximately one year.
+So, to get her relieved and functioning, we started her treatment with a removable physiologic orthotic that she wore for approximately one year.

 An orthotic is a device that helps adjust the patient’s bite and jaw alignment while letting the jaw muscles relax.
 The end result is the muscles, jaw joints and teeth are balanced in the patient’s physiologic “happy” position.

 With this treatment, we were able to “normalize” Bex’s jaw function, which meant she was able to chew and open her mouth 30mm.
 However, there was a residual pain on the left side of her face.